microsoft/qsharp/katas/content/oracles/index.md

-# Oracles Tutorial
+# Oracles

+@[section]({
+    "id": "oracles_overview",
+    "title": "Overview"
+})

 Quantum oracles are a key part of many quantum algorithms that rely on quantum implementation of a classical function.
 The algorithms' discussions often assume that the quantum oracle that implements the function of interest is provided.
 This tutorial dives deeper into the definition of different types of quantum oracles, their properties, and the basic ways to implement the oracles.

-This tutorial will:
+This kata will:
 * introduce you to quantum oracles and how they relate to classical oracles,
 * explain two types of quantum oracles - phase oracles and marking oracles,
 * introduce phase kickback and its uses for oracles implementation,
 * teach you to implement quantum oracles in Q# and to test your implementations.

-Before diving into the material, we recommend you to make sure you're comfortable with the fundamental quantum concepts, in particular [basic quantum computing gates](../MultiQubitGates/MultiQubitGates.ipynb) (especially controlled gates).
+Before diving into the material, we recommend you to make sure you're comfortable with the fundamental quantum concepts, in particular multi-qubit gates (especially controlled gates).

 Let's get started!

-# Part I. Introduction to Quantum Oracles

-## Classical Oracles
+@[section]({
+    "id": "oracles_classical_oracles",
+    "title": "Classical Oracles"
+})

 In classical computing, we often discuss "black box" versus "white box" testing.
 In "white box" testing, the implementation of a function is visible to the tester,  thus they can verify specific runtime or memory complexity expectations for the algorithm.
 However, in "black box" testing, the tester doesn't have access to the details of the function implementation.
 They only have access to the "black box" that takes an input and produces the corresponding output.
 This means the tester can only test the functionality and expected behavior of the function, but not the implementation, which is hidden behind abstraction.